pub trait Scoring<T>: Debug {

 Decides if the transaction should ignore per-sender limit in the pool.

-for given transaction it’s going to be accepted even though
+If you return true for given transaction it’s going to be accepted even though

 the per-sender limit is exceeded.